goauthentik/authentik/website/integrations/services/github-enterprise-cloud/index.md

 ## What is GitHub Enterprise Cloud

-> GitHub is a complete developer platform to build, scale, and deliver secure software.
-Businesses use our suite of products to support the entire software development lifecycle, increasing development velocity and improving code quality.
+> GitHub Enterprise Cloud is a cloud-based version of GitHub tailored for enterprise use.
 >
 > -- https://docs.github.com/en/enterprise-cloud@latest/admin/overview/about-github-for-enterprises